kejsardamberg/LoggingSeleniumWebDriverJava/README.md

-# java.com.zingtongroup.loggingseleniumwebdriver.LoggingSeleniumWebDriver - Java version
+# LoggingSeleniumWebDriver - Java version
 Simple logging framework to wrap a Java Selenium WebDriver instance to make it output customizable and extendible logs.
 This library by default logs event by the WebDriver instance in a natural flow.
 You may also log your own messages to the log, for example for verification results.